Home

 If you buy 1 or 2 panels, 60 Watt or 130 Watt, compare prices at Amazon.com, Northerntools.com and the nearest Home Depot store.
 These panels can serve you for a small cabin, for your recreational vehicle (RV) or for powering a solar powered battery charger.
 You can expect a price of $4 to $6 per watt.

 If you buy solar panels that will generate 2,000 Watts to 4,000 Watts, the expense justify a deeper market research.
-This link is a very good reference for updated solar panels price in mid to high volume quantities.
+The site www.ecobusinesslinks.com is a good reference source regarding updated solar panel prices in mid to high volume quantities.
 The site is updated frequently; it gives the price of NEW solar panels and only from well known manufacturers.
 Make sure to compare prices in $ per Watt terms rather than in terms of $ per square feet.
 Usually, there is enough roof area to accommodate larger size panels if they come cheaper.

 All parts of a solar system must be sized correctly; any grid tied system must get the utility approval.
 Start by asking a solar contractor to provide you with a turnkey itemized proposal after the contractor has visited the site, then check the contractor numbers against the best prices you have found for the inverter and the panels.
 Figure out whether you want to DIY, and take into account that only certified electrician can wire the system.
 In certain states (e.g. California), only systems that were installed by solar contractors are entitled to state level incentives and tax credits.
 Still, you can use the prices you have collected as leverage in negotiating a better turnkey price.